 The gender star is great because it is concise and inclusive, but has its own downsides:

-- It is hard to pronounce in spoken German, some insert a short pause for the star but this leads to a stumbled way of speaking.
+- It’s hard to pronounce in spoken German, some insert a short pause for the star.

-- It is only usable for nouns with a similar female and male form, so the star can be inserted.
+- It’s only usable for nouns with a similar female and male form, so the star has a place to be inserted into.